There’s something that happens whenever I speak about the very real issues of inequality – things like sexism, classism, racism and pay gaps.

 Every time.
 And every single time, I get frustrated.
 How do they not get it?
 Why don’t they care?

 I honestly believe that they just don’t know any better.
-I think we’ve reached a point in society where it’s inequality has become so prominent that we don’t even realize it’s happening when we see it happening.
+I think we’ve reached a point in society where inequality has become so prominent that we don’t even realize it’s happening when we see it happening.
 We downplay it, we minimize it, and we overlook it.
 And why?

 Now, to preface this, I grew up in a very middle-class comfortable white family.
 By many, many, many accounts I have had a lot of privileges in life.
 I’m not trying to cry foul, I am merely trying to shine a light on the fact that as a society, women are largely undervalued in a world dominated by ‘boys-club’ mentality.